stepanataccolade/docsv2/sources/pipelines/resources.md

 which you want to run different memory settings for the same service in test vs production.

+You can create this resource by adding it to `shippable.resources.yml`
 ```
 - name: box-opts                            #required
   type: dockerOptions                       #required